arpitrastogi25/invisiblity_cloak/README.md

 # invisiblity_cloak
-Created a simple Invisibility clock code using opencv-python
+Created a simple Invisibility clock code like that used by Harry Potter using opencv-python.